flailingmaster/opengovplatform/ogpl/webapp/sites/all/libraries/fusioncharts/Readme.txt

 and maps:

 - FusionCharts v3 at www.fusioncharts.com.
 Advanced version of FusionCharts
-  with features like gradients, intelligent labels, export as image/PDF/CSV etc.
+ï¿½ï¿½with features like gradients, intelligent labels, export as image/PDF/CSV etc.
-- FusionWidgets v3 at www.fusioncharts.com/widgets for gauges, funnel/pyramid
+- FusionWidgets v3 at www.fusioncharts.com/widgets for gauges, funnel/pyramidï¿½
-  charts, sparklines, bullet graphs etc.
+ï¿½ï¿½charts, sparklines, bullet graphs etc.
-- PowerCharts v3 at www.fusioncharts.com/PowerCharts for rich internet
+- PowerCharts v3 at www.fusioncharts.com/PowerCharts for rich internetï¿½
-  application charts for specialized domains
+ï¿½ï¿½application charts for specialized domains
 - FusionMaps v3 at www.fusioncharts.com/maps for data-driven maps.
 FusionMaps
-  offers over 550 maps including all continents, countries, US states and more.
+ï¿½ï¿½offers over 550 maps including all continents, countries, US states and more.

 I'm an Adobe Flex developer.
 Can I use FusionCharts Free in my projects?
 =======================================================================